-People ask us all sorts of questions about houses and home, and sometimes there are no easy answers.
-Sometimes all we can do is share a story, a perspective, or a bit of advice.
-So when people ask us something we find particularly thought-provoking, we’re going to try answering “advice column” style in a series of posts called “Dear PAD.”
+People ask us all sorts of questions about houses and home, and when there are no easy answers, sometimes all we can do is share a story or a perspective – “advice column” style.
 This response is from Billy, author of the Life in a Tiny House Ebook.

 My goal for the new year is to move into my own tiny home.
 But…how do I start the journey?